zachdthompson/hobos-nerdy-configs/arch-install.md

 - Create a folder where git clones can go in that arent just spammed in the home folder.
   - This means I will need to update all the file locations in all configs, but it will be worth it.
+- Create a package list that explains what each package is and why its needed, for future cleanup/use